ibm-cloud-docs/BlockStorage/win12-missing-devices.md

    ![Advanced Settings, CHAP](images/win12-ts4.svg){: caption="CHAP configuration in Advanced Settings." caption-side="bottom"}
 9. Click **OK**.
 10. Repeat steps 5-9 for every IP that you entered in the iSCSI Initiator.
 When you're done, click the **Devices** tab and review the results.
-Expect to see every LUN that you set up listed twice.
+Expect to see every volume that you set up listed twice.

     ![Devices](images/win12-ts5.svg){: caption="Devices." caption-side="bottom"}
 11. Click **OK**.